![]() |

 selections

-from his twelve solo albums, including hits from television and motion
+from his twelve solo albums and classical vidoe productions - including hits from television and motion

 pictures, stride, swing, blues, inspirational and classical.